 This CP is subject to applicable national, state, local and foreign laws, rules, regulations, ordinances, decrees, and orders, including, but not limited to, restrictions on exporting or importing software, hardware, or technical information.
-In delivering its PKI services Sectigo complies in all material respects with high-level international standards and the relevant law on electronic signatures and all other relevant legislation and regulation.
+In delivering its PKI services Sectigo complies in all material respects with high-level international standards including those on qualified certificates pursuant to the European Regulation 910/2014 and the relevant law on electronic signatures and all other relevant legislation and regulation.